 Get Tickets for a Spartanburgers Game

-Single-game tickets start at about $15 and go up from there, with some being as high as about $80.
-Children ages 2 years old and under do not require a ticket unless you want a designated seat for them.
+Single-game tickets start at about $10-15 after taxes and go up from there, with some being as high as about $80.
+Children aged 2 and under do not require a ticket unless you want a designated seat for them.
+One of the best details we’ve found on family tickets is the Family Berm Pass, which in 2026 gives you 4 berm tickets for EVERY home game of the season for only $200.

-While it’s usually possible to buy tickets same-day, some specialty games are selling out, so definitely buy in advance if there’s one you don’t want to miss!
+While it’s possible to buy tickets same-day, some specialty games often sell out, so definitely buy online in advance if there’s one you don’t want to miss!
 If you do not buy in advance, you can try buying tickets at the gate by the parking garage.
 You’re more likely to have luck at the gate for weekday games, whereas weekend games do tend to sell out.

 There are cool highlights and promotions at almost every single home game for the Hub City Spartanburgers, so just visit the Spartanburgers website to view their full promotion schedule and buy tickets.
 Choose the game you’d like to attend, and then a map of the stadium will appear.
 Hover over the different seating areas, and click to see which seats are still available there.
 Berm seats are usually available even when others have sold out.